 3. Washaway Wonder Tape.
 It’s double sided, won’t gum up your needle, and like its name promises, will wash away when you’re done sewing and toss the garment in the washing machine.
 I start to get a little panicky when I think I’ve run out or have misplaced one of the several rolls I keep hanging around (it comes in a smaller roll than the one I linked here, but you’ll want as much as you can get.
 I promise.).
 I use it to hold layers in place temporarily, keep a collar lining pressed down to the seam line when topstitching from the outside, hold my zipper in place for basting, press a finicky hem, and many other things that I’m sure I’m forgetting.
 I <3 wonder tape.

 4. Choose your fabric wisely.
-If it’s your first foray into knits, don’t run straight to the cutting counter with the drapey blend with skinny stripes – you’ll make yourself crazy!
+If it’s your first foray into sewing with knits, don’t run straight to the cutting counter with the drapey blend with skinny stripes – you’ll make yourself crazy!
 Start with something more stable, like an interlock.
 Interlock doesn’t have as much stretch as some other knits (like cotton/lycra or jersey) so it is more stable to sew with.
 This means the edges won’t curl up on you as soon as you cut your pattern pieces, they won’t try to wrap around your pins or clips, and it will be easier to focus on your sewing when you’re not as consumed by coaxing the fabric to stay flat and behave.
 Along the same lines, even a stretchier or slinkier knit can be manageable for a knit beginner – aim for at least a medium weight fabric if possible (a lot of online shops will list the weight of the fabric, and I like to try to use knits that are at least 8-9 oz a yard in general.
-And even a little heavier/thicker if I’m making something like leggings or a fitted top/dress.)
+And even a little heavier/thicker if I’m making something like leggings or a fitted top/dress.

-And finally, 6.
+And finally, 5.
 EXPERIMENT.
 Have fun, try new things.
-One of the things I like best about knits is that with their stretch comes built-in ease.
+One of the things I like best about sewing knits is that with their stretch comes built-in ease.
 Fit doesn’t have to be as precise as it does with wovens to still be the correct fit.
 And although there are certainly knit patterns that include buttons, zippers, snaps, and other closures, there are many that simply stretch and pull over the head.
 It isn’t always the perfect swap (as woven patterns are designed – with the correct finishes and proper amount of ease – for wovens) but sometimes with a few tweaks a woven pattern can be made from knits as well.
 (I would NOT recommend using wovens for a knit pattern, however.)

 One I recently tried, and loved, is the Peekaboo Evelyn tunic and dress.
 Here’s how I did it, with minor modifications to the original pattern: